Free-Code-Camp-Indy/free-code-camp-indy.github.io/README.md

     .zshrc  # <-- Here it is!
     ```
     If you do not see a "rc" file for your shell, make one for your shell's type (e.g. `touch ~/.bashrc`).
     3. Open up the "`.shellrc`" you found in step #2 in a text editor.
-Once opened, add `export MEETUP_API_KEY="replace this text with actual key"`.
+Once opened add `export MEETUP_API_KEY="replace this text with actual key"`.
     4. Open a new terminal window.
 Test the success of your endeavors by running: `echo $MEETUP_API_KEY`.
 3. Run `npm run generate`.
 If you set the `MEETUP_API_KEY` correctly you _should_ not encounter errors.
-4. Feel free to commit the newly generate `free-code-camp-events.mock.json` data if it has been updated.
-Make sure you have not committed your API key or else you must *immediately* generate a new key!
+4. Feel free to commit the newly generate `free-code-camp-events.mock.json` data if information has been updated.

+Note: Make sure you have not committed and pushed up your API key somehow, or else you must *immediately* generate a new key!

 ## Assets